torvalds/linux/Documentation/driver-api/media/camera-sensor.rst

 ``pm_runtime_resume_and_get()`` when starting streaming and ``pm_runtime_put()`` or ``pm_runtime_put_autosuspend()`` when stopping streaming.
-They may power the device up at probe time (for example to read identification registers), but should not keep it powered unconditionally after probe.
+They may power the device up at probe time (for example to read identification registers), but should analt keep it powered unconditionally after probe.

 At system suspend time, the whole camera pipeline must stop streaming, and